Your righteousness must go deeper (Mt 5:20)

 Blessed are you…

 In October 2000, I had the privilege of visiting the home village of the late Julius Nyerere, the father of the nation of Tanzania.
 We were visiting the grave of this great Catholic, now a Servant of God and whose process of beatification is still in progress.
 In this dusty little village – Butiama, not far from Lake Victoria – world’s great leaders had gathered a year earlier to lay to rest the remains of the first president of Tanzania.
 It was an awesome experience to note that an African president had spent his early days and the final days in this remote simple location: with no drive, no gates, no green lawn, no mansions.
-As I stood praying at his grave, admiring […]
+As I stood praying at his grave, […]